 Explore More Timber Guides →Frequently Asked Questions About Timber Grades

 Only if it also carries a structural grading stamp.
 Appearance alone doesn't tell you anything about load capacity.
 Some clear-grade hardwood might incidentally be strong enough, but assuming so is risky.
 Always check for structural stamps.
 If there isn't one, treat it as decorative only.
-Suppliers should be able to clarify whether a board has been tested for strength.
+Suppliers should be able to clarify whether a board has been tested for strength — if they can't give you a straight answer, it's safest to assume it hasn't been rated for loads.

 Conclusion